Communication 74/2019 Z.S. and A.S. on behalf of K.S. and M.S. v. Switzerland

 Medical condition of the children

 M.S. was born almost completely deaf in both ears.
 When she was around 16 months old, the family voluntarily returned to Russia.
 The Committee notes that, according to a medical certificate of August 2015 (several weeks after the family arrived in Switzerland for the second time), ‘M.S. has shown signs of developmental delay since she left Switzerland for the first time’.
 During her stay in Switzerland, several doctors stated that M.S. needed cochlear implants in order to enhance her linguistic and other development.
-They also indicated that such implants may only be inserted in the early years of a child’s life.
+They also indicated that such implants may only be inserted in the early years of a child’s live.
 However, the Swiss authorities refused to provide M.S. with cochlear implants, because she had an uncertain residence status and the treatment required a follow-up of at least two to three years.
 Instead, M.S. received training in German Sign Language, which allowed her to express basic things.
 She attended specialized schooling and was assisted by an educational audiologist.

 The authors state that Switzerland failed to investigate whether special care services for M.S. would be available in Russia.
 They claim that access to such services is not guaranteed owing to corruption.
 As a result of a lack of medical treatment, M.S. would be isolated for the rest of her life and at risk of abuse and discrimination.